Neoclassicism: Italy

 Classicist literature had a great impact on the Risorgimento movement: the main figures of the period include Vittorio Alfieri, Giuseppe Parini, Vincenzo Monti and Ugo Foscolo, Giacomo Leopardi and Alessandro Manzoni (nephew of Cesare Beccaria), who were also influenced by the French Enlightenment and German Romanticism.
 The virtuoso violinist Paganini and the operas of Rossini, Donnizetti, Bellini and, later, Verdi dominated the scene in Italian classical and romantic music.

 The art of Francesco Hayez and especially that of the Macchiaioli represented a break with the classical school, which came to an end as Italy unified (see Italian modern and contemporary art).
 Neoclassicism was the last Italian-born style, after the Renaissance and Baroque, to spread to all Western Art.

-The UK
+Romania

+During the 19th century, the predominant style in Wallachia and Moldavia, later the Kingdom of Romania, was Classicism which lasted for a long time, until the 20th century, although it coexisted in some short periods with other styles.
+Foreign architects and engineers were invited here since the first decade of the 19th century.
+Most of the architects that built during the beginning of the century were foreigners because Romanians did not have yet the instruction needed for designing buildings that were very different compared to the Romanian tradition.
+Usually using Classicism, they started building together with Romanian artisans, usually prepared in foreign schools or academies.
+Romanian architects studied in Western European schools as well.
+One example is Alexandru Orăscu, one of the representatives of Neoclassicism in Romania.